-This model is based on the following guiding principle "...ensuring an equivalent degree of protection to workers with a conventional schedule of 8 hours a day, 5 days a week, and to workers with unusual work schedules" and using the logic of the Occupational Safety and Health Administration (OSHA) (Paustenbach, 1994); the OSHA model.
+The Québec model is based on the guiding principle of "...ensuring an equivalent degree of protection to workers with a conventional schedule of 8 hours a day, 5 days a week, and to workers with unusual work schedules" and uses the logic of the Occupational Safety and Health Administration (OSHA) (Paustenbach, 1994) (the OSHA model).
 IRSST and University of Montréal toxicologists proposed adjustment categories (Table 1) for each of the substances found in Schedule I of the Quebec Regulation respecting occupational health and safety (ROHS), as well as a method for calculating adjustment factors supported by toxicokinetic modeling.
 This group of experts also defined the conditions and limitations of application of the adjustment procedure (Drolet, 2008).

+TABLE 1

-Table 1: List of adjustment categories for the Quebec model (as also proposed by OSHA)
+List of adjustment categories for the Quebec model (as also proposed by OSHA)

-Adj Adjustment classification Type of adjustment 1A Substances regulated by a ceiling value 1B Irritating or malodorous substances No adjustment 1C Simple asphyxiants, substances presenting a safety risk or a very low health risk, whose half-life is less than 4 hours.
-Technological limitations No adjustment 2 Substances that produce effects following short-term exposure Daily adjustment 3 Substances that produce effects following long-term exposure Weekly adjustment 4 Substances that produce effects following short - or long-term exposure Daily or weekly adjustment the most conservative of the two
+Adj Adjustment Type of · · · · · · classification adjustment 1A Substances regulated by a ceiling value 1B Irritating or malodorous substances 1C Simple asphyxiants, substances presenting a safety risk or a very low health risk, whose half-life is less than 4 hours.
+Technological limitations No adjustment 2 Substances that produce effects following short-term exposure Daily adjustment 3 Substances that produce effects following long- term exposure Weekly adjustment 4 Substances that produce effects following short- or long-term exposure Daily or weekly adjustment the most conservative of the two